pkgxdev/pkgx/docs/faq.md

 Relative to some other packaging systems:

-* No scripts are executed post install
+* No scripts are executed post “install”
-* Packages must work as is from any location provided their deps are installed in parallel (we say our pkgs are “relocatable“)
+* Packages must work from any location (we say our pkgs are “relocatable“)

 ## A package version I need is unavailable